Home Appliance Maintenance Tips for Longer Lifespan

 Carbon brushes are the shoe soles of your washer’s motor.
 They wear down quietly until one day, snap- the dance stops.

-• Lifespan: 500-1000 hours or ~5-7 years family use.
+• Lifespan: 500-1000 hours or ~5-7 years of family use.

-• Signals: Sparking, weak spin, ozone smell at 0.02 ppm noticeable in small laundry rooms.
+• Signals: Sparking, weak spin, ozone smell at 0.02 ppm, noticeable in small laundry rooms.

 • Replacement: Brushes cost $15-40; motors $200+.
 Imagine replacing shoelaces versus whole trainers.
 TDO Carbon is a great place to get these appliance-life-saving little parts.